Reconciling GAAP Basis and Tax Basis in Partnership Income Tax Returns and K-1 Schedules

 - What are the most common partnership reconciliation items between GAAP and tax basis?

 - How does the presence of a distribution-based partnership operating agreement impact the reconciliation between GAAP, tax basis, and IRC 704(b)?

 - Impact of the Section 199A deduction on GAAP basis reporting on partners' K-1 Schedule

-- What GAAP adjustments will be required in cases of an imputed underpayment assessment by the IRS?
+- What GAAP adjustments are required in cases of an underpayment assessment by the IRS?